-They reportedly have plans to eventually fund mortgages in a matter of seconds, as opposed to days or even months.
+Lenda apparently has plans to eventually fund mortgages in a matter of seconds, as opposed to days or even months.

 At the moment, they’re being a little more reasonable, shooting for 21 days from application to close, as opposed to the industry average of 39 days, per the latest Ellie Mae Origination Insight Report.